 More and more research shows that healthcare for women will have to be approached differently in the future.
 Most drugs are tested on young white men, as they form a stable research group.
 Hormone fluctuations in women make research results more unreliable.
 In addition, there is a risk of damage to the unborn child, which is not what the pharmacist is looking for.
 With retroactive effect, it appears that the dose of prescribed medication could sometimes have been halved, as the side effects exceed the effectiveness.

-Until now, it was assumed that a heart attack was primarily a man’s affair, however, 57 women die every day from heart failure, which are 5 more than men.
+Until now, it was assumed that a heart attack was primarily a man’s affair, however, 57 women die every day from heart failure, which is 5 more than men.
 Women appear to have completely different symptoms.
 By taking the complaints of the woman rather seriously and interpreting them differently, the death rate can be reduced.
-I became an experience expert three years ago.
+I became an expert by experience three years ago.
 On three different occasions, specialists have sent me back home, calling my complaints psychosomatic, while at the time my coronary arteries were dangerously clogged.
 I have incorporated the consequences of late intervention in my novel Hartschade (Heart damage), in which I used articles and books recommended to me by cardiologists Angela Maas and Janneke Wittekoek.

 With the knowledge of today, I wonder: should I have been more persistent to get the right diagnosis?
 For me, thanks to the placement of three stents, it ended quite well.
-But in many cases it still goes wrong.
+But in many cases, it still goes wrong.
 That is why, in addition to the observation I made in my book, I feel it is my calling to also document misunderstandings between doctors and their patients.
 And to anatomically show the physical differences between men and women, so that better diagnoses can be made in the future.
 Wrong diagnoses are of course not only a women’s problem.
 Nevertheless, I want to focus on women, but men will undoubtedly also recognize the problem.

 Heart for Women foundation

 Cardiology is a men’s stronghold.
 From 1990 onwards it has been known in America that biological differences exist in the male and female body that require a different approach to diagnosis and therapy.
 Dr. Harriette Verwey (see photo above) was the first cardiologist in the Netherlands to discuss the biological differences of the female heart.
 Professor Angela Maas, the first professor of cardiology for women at the Radboud UMC, founded the Heart for Women Foundation a few years ago.
 This foundation currently supports research into the side effects of chemo in patients with heart cancer.
-As ambassador for this foundation, I visited a charity gala where money for this research was raised in collaboration with Kitty Trepels van Mill, who had become a heart patient due to numerous chemotherapy treatments.
+As an ambassador for this foundation, I visited a charity gala where money for this research was raised in collaboration with Kitty Trepels van Mill, who had become a heart patient due to numerous chemotherapy treatments.

 We follow Kitty around with the camera.
-She is working at the HAN University of Applied Sciences of Arnhem and Nijmegen as a theater history and communication lecturer.
+She is working at the HAN University of Applied Sciences of Arnhem and Nijmegen as a theatre history and communication lecturer.
 When in 2008 her younger sister was struck by breast cancer, Kitty was 45, she asked her doctor for a mammography.
 Her request was ignored three times.
 Two years later, it turned out that Kitty had advanced breast cancer.
 In 2016, the cancer had spread to the liver, bones and brain.
 A direct consequence of the wrong decision of her former doctor in 2008.
 That means that she is now terminally ill.
 Due to the side effects of chemotherapy, she has also become a heart patient.

 These two points, the refusal of a thorough check-up and the serious side effects of the medication, encouraged me to make the film.
-Kitty does not want to see herself as a patient and is now working, despite her unstable condition, on her third theater program about communication between patients and their doctors.
+Kitty does not want to see herself as a patient and is now working, despite her unstable condition, on her third theatre program about communication between patients and their doctors.

 Her second solo program is called ‘Ik heb nog iets op mijn lever’ (I would like to de-liver my final message).
 This program told the story of what happens when a doctor does not take a young female patient with a heavily loaded oncological family history seriously.
 In the solo, Kitty shows how the Radboud specialists restored confidence through customized communication.
 During the preparations for her third solo performance, interrupted by her 98th treatment in the hospital across the street, Kitty explains how she deals with the situation.
-Making theater keeps her going.
+Making theatre keeps her going.
 Art and creativity provide her with strength.
 Despite 2 brain metastases, she memorized the self-written text of an hour and a half.

 The medical specialists who have cooperated in this documentary provide explanations from various angles.
-I ask the now retired cardiologist Harriette Verwey why it took so long before the existing insights became available in practice.
+I ask the now-retired cardiologist Harriette Verwey why it took so long before the existing insights became available in practice.
 She argues for better preventive testing by having a general check for the heart take place simultaneously in the national breast cancer screening program.
 She calls it: One Stop Shop.